stevemcquaid/ButlerHouse/docs/README.md

 * Pets are not permitted.
 * Smoking is not allowed on the premises.

 ## This unit presents a rare opportunity to embrace modern living in a prime location.
 Secure your spot by scheduling a viewing today.
-Contact Matt  at [Your Phone Number] or leasing@hinklehotel.com.
+Contact Matt for leasing information at: leasing@hinklehotel.com